-Geyer and Daniilidis [243] provide a unifying theory for all central catadioptric systems which is known as unified projection model in the literature and widely used by different calibration toolboxes [453, 290, 289].
-Scaramuzza and Martinelli [579] propose to model the imaging function using the Taylor series expansion.
-Mei and Rives [453] improve upon the unified projection model of [243] to account for real-world errors by modeling distortions.
-Schönbein et al. [587] propose a fast approximation to computationally expensive non-central camera models.
+Geyer and Daniilidis [248] provide a unifying theory for all central catadioptric systems which is known as unified projection model in the literature and widely used by different calibration toolboxes [460, 293, 292].
+Scaramuzza and Martinelli [590] propose to model the imaging function using the Taylor series expansion.
+Mei and Rives [460] improve upon the unified projec-